-The lower esophageal sphincter acts as a barrier to reflux of acid from the stomach into the esophagus.
+The lower esophageal sphincter acts as a barrier to the reflux of acid from the stomach into the esophagus.
 By opening, it allows food and liquid to enter your stomach when you swallow.
 The sphincter should close after the food has passed, but this process is flawed in patients with GERD, causing heartburn, chest pain, regurgitation, and other problems.
-Over time, damage from stomach acid can even lead to changes in the esophageal lining that are associated with a higher than average risk for developing esophageal cancer.
+Over time, damage from stomach acid can even lead to changes in the esophageal lining that are associated with a higher-than-average risk for developing esophageal cancer.

 Medications used to manage GERD decrease stomach acid production and usually eliminate symptoms of heartburn.
-However, they do not stop reflux from occurring and long-term use can occasionally lead to serious health problems.
+However, they do not stop reflux from occurring, and long-term use can occasionally lead to serious health problems.

 “Often when I meet patients for the first time, they don’t know that there are other options beyond medication,” says Dr. Dahlberg.

 According to Dr. Singh, the first steps toward relief are simple.
-“We try all the conservative measures first – diet, lifestyle modifications and medication.
+“We try all the conservative measures first – diet, lifestyle modifications, and medication.
 If reflux symptoms persist, patients are screened with an endoscopy to gauge the severity of the reflux, the presence of a hiatal hernia, and any other associated stomach or esophageal conditions.
 Patients who are considering surgical treatments undergo pH testing and manometry to determine if they are a candidate for LINX® surgery.”